-There is evidence that statin therapy can prevent the progression of coronary atherosclerosis (hardening and narrowing of the arteries that supply the heart) in people living with HIV, according to the results of two randomized controlled trials reported last week in the Conference 2015 on Retroviruses and Opportunistic Infections (CROI) in Seattle.
+There is evidence that statin therapy may prevent the progression of coronary atherosclerosis (hardening and narrowing of arteries that irrigate the heart) in people living with HIV, according to the results of two randomized clinical trials reported last week at the 2015 on Retroviruses and Opportunistic Infections (CROI) in Seattle.

-It remains to be demonstrated whether statin therapy will translate really, in less cardiac events and fewer deaths among people living with HIV; statin use was investigated in order to reduce cardiovascular disease (CVD) and provide a survival benefit to people in the general population, not limited only to people seropositive for HIV.
-However, the risk factors for CVD are a little different for HIV-positive people compared with HIV-negative and thus the issue is being addressed by the study "Reprieve ", A large multicenter clinical trial that is now beginning.
+It still needs to be demonstrated if statin therapy will actually translate into fewer cardiac events and fewer deaths among people living with HIV; statin use was investigated to reduce cardiovascular disease (CVD) and provide a survival benefit to people in the general population, not limited to HIV-positive people.
+However, the risk factors for CVD are somewhat different for HIV-positive people in relation to HIV-negative and thus the issue is being addressed by the study "Reprieve ", A large multicenter clinical trial that is now beginning.

 CVD in people with HIV

-"Even if the rates of death and mortality related to HIV have been reduced with the use of more potent antiretroviral therapy, cardiovascular disease rates, including myocardial infarction, stroke and sudden cardiac death remain extremely prevalent among HIV-positive patients to HIV - so insistently - and are leading causes morbidity and mortality, "Steven Grinspoon of Harvard Medical School told conference participants during a plenary lecture at the morning of the last day of the conference.
+"Even though rates of death and HIV-related mortality have been reduced with the use of more potent antiretroviral therapy, rates of cardiovascular disease including myocardial infarction, stroke, and sudden cardiac death remain extremely prevalent among HIV-positive patients for HIV - insistently so - and are leading causes of morbidity and mortality, "Steven Grinspoon of Harvard Medical School told conference participants during a plenary talk on the morning of the last day of the conference.

 "But, unfortunately, there is only a limited understanding of the mechanisms and treatment strategies for cardiovascular disease in HIV."